adewoleaj/Handwritten-Digit-Classification-using-Convolutional-Neural-Network-CNN-/README.md

 ![Confusion](https://github.com/adewoleaj/Handwritten-Digit-Classification-using-Convolutional-Neural-Network-CNN-/blob/main/confusion%20matric.png?raw=true)

-For detailed findings and analyses, please refer to the complete report document.
+For detailed findings and analyses, please refer to the complete report document and jupyternote book.

 ---
 **Note:** This README serves as a summary of the project.
 For comprehensive details and analysis, please review the complete report.